kanru-wang/notes/survival_analysis.md

 ### Fixed Start Date method
 - Measure all customers' attributes on the Start Date.
 - All customers in the training dataset joined the company before the Start Date; this is Selection Bias.
 Customers who have short lifespans (or customers who joined the company after the Start Date) are not included in the training dataset; this is Survivorship Bias.
-- During inference, a trained Fixed Start Date model should not be applied to customers who originated after the Start Date.
+- In theory, during inference, a trained Fixed Start Date model should not be applied to customers who originated after Start Date.
+In practice, the model is applied to customers originate after Start Date.
 - Low potential Temporal Bias.
 Because all customers are first observed at the same date, the impact of significant changes (in economic conditions or marketing campaigns between Start Date and Censor Date) are just the same offset for all customers, and the impact of individual's conditions can be accurately measured.
 - The assumption is that the hazard is constant in time (the survival function decays exponentially).
 The period needs to be long enough to capture enough events to build a reasonable model while short enough so the hazard remains constant.
 - Can have a feature that indicates how long have they existed before the Start Date.